A neat piece and another Museum Quality Coin on our site.

 Again quoting Breen: “For decades even after the Civil War, many people in the South never saw any gold other than Bechtler’s . . .”

-The coin itself is a really wholesome example of this series, and one of the scant few remaining pieces that hasn’t been run through the mill, conserved, stripped of its original skin (and its dignity) and placed in a shiny new NGC MS61 holder.
+The coin itself is a really wholesome example of this series, and one of the scant few remaining pieces that hasn’t been run through the mill, conserved and stripped of its original skin (and its dignity).

 This one is the real McCoy, and is worthy of a serious collection.